artisan-roaster-scope/artisan/_docs/11-events.md

 ### Rendering Events on Your Curves

 To see the values of the TP, DE, FCs etc, check the box for Annotations.
+You can now drag these Annotations if they are covering something else you want to see to move them on the graph.

 For Events that you have defined, you will see to the right of Events a dialog box with drop down options:

 ![combo setting](/assets/images/gsg/combo example.png)